argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 In the end, the opposition to Jesus became so comprehensive it engulfed the Pharisees and Sadducees, Jews and Gentiles, foes and even friends.
 Not only Judas, but the rest of the disciples played their parts in betraying, denying and deserting Jesus.
 After Jesus’ arrest in the Garden of Gethsemane, the disciples melted away into the night, deserting their rabbi.

 Some people believed, some were confused, and some were antagonistic.
 We may be tempted to think there is a fourth response, ambivalence towards Christ.
-And yet we see throughout this book — and the rest of the New Testament for that matter — that  while this may seem like an attractive post-modern position, it doesn’t actually exist.
+And yet we see throughout this book — and we will see, the rest of the New Testament for that matter — that  while this may seem like an attractive post-modern position, it doesn’t actually exist.
 Apparent ambivalence towards Christ is merely disguised opposition.

 How about us?
 Can you think of times when each one of these responses characterized you?
 While it is true that, as Christians, Christ has granted us the gifts of faith and repentance, we can react in all of these ways at various points in our discipleship — just as Peter, the source for the book of Mark, at various times reacts in all three of these ways.
 In what ways might you be confused or antagonistic to what Jesus requires of you?